bostonrb/project-night/README.markdown

 ## Collaboration

 To commit to the repo, you need to be added to the project.
 Contact [Daniel Choi](danchoi) or [Chris Rhoden](chrisrhoden) to be added.

 [danchoi]:https://github.com/danchoi
 [chrisrhoden]:https://github.com/chrisrhoden

+## Style Guide

+When writing Markdown, please set your text editor to insert line breaks so that no line is longer than 72 characters wide

 ## Heroku